It’s Time to Switch Allegiances

 For a child is born to us, a son is given to us.
 The government will rest on his shoulders.
 And he will be called: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Isaiah 9:6 (NLT)

+As Christians I believe we can and should resist all tyranny because it is antithetical to the gospel.
 It is inconceivable that Christians would roll over and submit to despotism without a fight, especially American believers who understand the value of freedom.
-If we fail to do so, history will judge that we were unworthy recipients of the heritage passed down to us by the sacrifices and courage of our forefathers.
+If we fail to make a stand, history may judge that we were unworthy recipients of the heritage passed down to us by the sacrifices and courage of our forefathers.

 Authority and Church Discipline